Reno - Downtown

 * Less and less of Reno’s parking is free, so be sure to have change available for parking.

-* As with many places off the playa, we recommend some caution before cruising around with your burner props and esprit.
-Security at the casinos for example is something to be mindful about.
+* As with many places off the playa, we recommend some caution and care in cruising around in your burner props and esprit.

-* Virginia Street is the heart of Downtown Reno.
-However, Virginia Street is NOT the street to use to access or travel through Downtown.
-It is designed mostly for pedestrian tourists.
+* Virginia Street is the heart of Downtown Reno, but it is NOT the street to use through Downtown, as it is mostly for pedestrian tourists.
 Sierra and Center Streets – which are one-way streets – lie on either side of Virginia Street, and these are the streets to use.
 Use Sierra Street to access and travel south through Downtown; use Center Street to return north to I-80.
 But once you get to Midtowne, then yes, Virginia Street will be your travelthrough.

-* Finally, many streets divide into east and west on either side of Virginia Street (for example, West 2nd Street travels west of Virginia Street).
-And Virginia Street, and streets parallel to it, divide into north and south on either side of the Truckee River in Downtown Reno (for example, North Center Street travels north of the Truckee River).
+* Finally, many streets divide into east and west on either side of Virginia Street (for example, West 2nd Street is west of Virginia Street).
+And Virginia Street, and streets parallel to it, divide into north and south on either side of the Truckee River in Downtown Reno (for example, North Center Street is north of the Truckee River).

 To the journey Downtown…